-Seen over the 13-year period from 1998 to 2011, usability salaries have been remarkably steady.
+Seen over the 16-year period from 1998 to 2014, UX salaries have been remarkably steady.
 If we disregard the bubble-induced bump around 2001, the long-term change is a trend toward slightly lower entry-level salaries.
 This difference is probably due to the fact that more and more universities are now pumping out graduates with some usability skills.
-Usability people are still difficult to recruit, but at least there are more of them around these days.
+UX people are still difficult to recruit, but at least there are more of them around these days.

 We don't yet know how much UX Certification will boost somebody's salary, but it's definitely a way to demonstrate the experience that's known to be a strong salary-builder.

 Share :Twitter | LinkedIn | Google+ | Email